Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 present
 tested
-useful for artifact traceability not yet manifest-based not yet connected to full artifact manifest validation
+useful for artifact traceability connected to artifact manifest validation helpers not yet connected to a validate-manifest CLI command
 ```

 Important boundary: